 A zero-based budget is just one budgeting method to consider.

-When you work through a zero-based budget your goal is to have your income minus expenses equal to zero.
-This does not mean you need to have a $0 bank balance.
-You just need to assign every dollar to a category in your budget.
+When you work through a zero-based budget, your goal is to have your income minus expenses equal to zero.
+You need to assign every dollar to a category in your budget.

 1. Start With Your Income